kachark/formflight-rs/README.md

 ![](https://github.com/kachark/formflight-rs/blob/main/images/trajectory_animation.gif)

-This image shows a distribution of dynamical systems (Agents) which has the task of moving into a target distribution (Targets).
-A centralized decision-maker uses optimal transport to compute the assignment of individual Agents to Targets such that the group knows where to move to complete the task.
-In this example, each Agent is driven with LQR controls.
+This image shows a distribution of dynamical systems (Agents) which collectively have the task of moving into a target distribution (Targets).
+A centralized decision-maker uses optimal transport to compute the assignment of individual Agents to Targets, such that the group knows where to move to complete the task.

 ## Dependencies